Mutsu, Aomori: Government

 Mutsu has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 26 members.
 Mutsu, together with Shimokita District, contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the city is part of Aomori 1st district of the lower house of the Diet of Japan.

 Economy

 The economy of Mutsu is heavily dependent on agriculture, forestry and fishing, especially scallop aquaculture in Mutsu Bay.
 The city is also the location for various facilities of the Japan Atomic Energy Agency, and was the home port for the nuclear powered research vessel Mutsu, until its decommissioning in 1997.

 Education

 Mutsu has 12 public elementary schools and nine middle schools operated by the city government, and four public high schools operated by the Aomori Prefectural Board of Education.
+The prefecture also operates one special education school for the handicapped.
 The Aomori Akenohoshi Junior College has a campus in Mutsu.
-The prefecture also operates two special education schools for the handicapped.